CMIT Terms and Conditions

 10.1.
 Once you have enrolled, you will receive an email or written confirmation which confirms the arrangements for your course.
 Your course materials will then be posted to you or you will be provided with access to CMIT’s eLearning System.
 The duration of each course is outlined on the page for each course.

 10.3.
 Once you have enrolled for a course, if you decide that you wish to cancel your enrolment, you may do so provided that: you notify us in writing of your request for cancellation within 14 days of purchase, and you return all Course Materials in their original condition to CMIT and pay for costs of returning these materials to CMIT.
-Where courses or CDs are sealed, seals must not be broken for a refund to apply.
+Where courses in physical format and sealed, seals must not be broken for a refund to apply.

 11. Transferring to another Course